jessfraz/blog/content/post/defining-a-distinguished-engineer.md

 Great technical leaders value quality, performance, and security in what they build.
 They stay up to date on advancements and research in technology so that they might be able to use new techniques for bettering their solutions.
-Technical leaders should also build with respect to for users and their privacy.
+Technical leaders should also build with respect for users and their privacy.

 ### Value maintainability